-Get the FREE one-click dictionary software for Windows or the iPhone/iPad and Android apps
+Get the FREE one-click dictionary software for Windows

 Verb: rationalize 'ra-shu-nu,lIz

-1. Defend, explain, clear away, or make excuses for by reasoning
+2. Defend, explain, clear away, or make excuses for by reasoning

-"rationalize the child's seemingly crazy behaviour"; "he rationalized his lack of success";
+"he rationalized his lack of success"; "rationalize the child's seemingly crazy behaviour";

-- apologize, apologise [Brit], excuse, rationalise [Brit]
+- excuse, rationalise [Brit]

 3. Structure and run according to rational or scientific principles in order to achieve desired results